|

 Tenants may live in

-such places as Encino, Van Nuys, Hollywood, Northridge, San Pedro, Westchester,
+such places as Encino, Van Nuys, Northridge, San Pedro, Venice, and Hollywood,

 and think they